The Last Tomato of Summer

 I reached in and twisted it off the vine.
 It was warm in my hand, and firm.
 There were no cracks.
 It felt as smooth as a river rock.
 I immediately took it into my kitchen and put it on a square, green plate.
 I sliced it, salted it and put some fresh basil leaves on top.
 I poured myself a glass of iced tea that was steeped with mint from my patio garden and sweetened with honey from the local farmer’s market.

-It would have been nice to serve my friends a bushel of tomatoes on Labor Day.
+It would have been nice to serve my friends a bushel of tomatoes at a Labor Day party.
 But this tomato was all mine.
 I ate it outside, savoring every bite.
 No tomato ever tasted better.

 On Wednesday the temperature dipped again.
 Over the next week, the remaining green tomatoes didn’t get any bigger or turn red.
 I picked them and brought them indoors, where they’ve yet to ripen.
 But it’s okay.
 Fall officially begins on Saturday and tomato season will have passed.
 I had my perfect tomato.
 I fulfilled my seasonal eating thrill.

 It’s time to move on to new cravings.
-The supermarkets are already filled with bags of Halloween candy corn, something I can never resist.
+Soon the supermarkets will be filled with bags of Halloween candy corn, something I can never resist.
 I know it's artificial food and not good for you, but candy corn doesn’t crack or rot.
 You don’t have to worry about over- or under-watering it.
 And there’s always plenty to go around.